36 Water vapor and condensates

 \[ \begin{align} \mathbf{x} = \left(\begin{array}{c} \rho^{(n + 1)}_{1}\\ \rho^{(n + 1)}_{2}\\ \vdots\\ \rho^{(n + 1)}_{N_L} \end{array}\right), \end{align} \]

-for this a linear system of equations applies
+for which a linear system of equations holds

 \[ \begin{align} A\cdot\mathbf{x} = \mathbf{r} \end{align} \]

 with a matrix $A$ and a right-hand side $\mathbf{r}$.
-For this right side applies
+For this right-hand side, one has

 \[ \begin{align} \mathbf{r} = \left(\begin{array}{c} \rho^{(n)}_{1} + \Delta t\newdot{\rho}^{(n)}_{1, \text{expl}}\\ \rho^{(n)}_{2} + \Delta t\newdot{\rho}^{(n)}_{2, \text{expl}}\\ \rho^{(n)}_{3} + \Delta t\newdot{\rho}^{(n)}_{3, \text{expl}}\\ \vdots\\ \rho^{(n)}_{N_L - 1} + \Delta t\newdot{\rho}^{(n)}_{N_L - 1, \text{expl}}\\ \rho^{(n)}_{N_L} + \Delta t\newdot{\rho}^{(n)}_{N_L, \text{expl}} \end{array}\right). \end{align} \]